X Factor Indonesia season 1: Controversy

 In week six of gala show, Ahmad Dhani and Rossa opted to send home Alex Rudiart in favor of Gede Bagus, causing the elimination of Alex Rudiart.
 This decision resulted in large amount of criticisms and outrages from the public, who claimed the decision as unfair.
-As a result, a lot of social media reactions begin to appear including several motion to boycott the show.
+As a result, a lot of social media reactions begin to appear including several motions to boycott the show.

 However, the Boikot group had little to no effect on the immense success of the first season and the hype (and ratings) continued to build cementing X Factor as a phenomenon in Indonesian TV history.
 The Boikot group was disbanded as a result of its inability to have any success.